 The guidelines for dividing clinical hours for the 3 clinical semesters are as follows: The minimum clinical hours are: N678L - 210 hours, N679L - 210 hours, N680L - 210 hours.
-Accrued hours for pediatrics and for women's health should be at least 10% of the total minimum hours required in the program.

 Clinical hours are those spent in the clinical practice setting or clinical simulations.
 This may include group discussions and presentations about patients, clinical events, and research about medical conditions encountered related to specific patient diagnosis and management while at the practice site.
 The following do not count towards the FNP Program clinical hour requirement: travel to and from the clinical assignments, professional conferences, CEUs, and research related to general patient diagnosis and management outside of the clinic.